DO-Solutions/do-api-functions/README.md

-A serverless function example built for DigitalOcean Functions that retrieves droplet information from the DigitalOcean API.
+A serverless function example built for DigitalOcean Functions that retrieves droplet information and controls power state of droplets via the DigitalOcean API.
 This function demonstrates how to create API-connected serverless functions that can be integrated with GenAI platforms for function calling capabilities.
 Built using Python 3.11, it leverages the [pydo](https://pypi.org/project/pydo/) client to interact with DigitalOcean services.

 ---